- Is Vaping CBD Safe? – Get the Inside Scoop

 CBD vape juice contains food-grade ingredients, so it is suitable for oral or vaporized consumption.
 It also contains thinning agents such as Vegetable Glycerin (VG), Propylene Glycol (PG), and Polyethylene Glycol (PEG).
 In contrast, a CBD tincture (or oil) does not contain a thinning agent.
 As a result, it usually is too thick to flow smoothly through the majority of vape pens.

 In summation, you are not supposed to vape a CBD tincture.
-That’s why manufacturers created CBD vape juice!
+That’s why manufacturers created CBD vape juice.
 At the time of writing, the FDA considered the likes of PG as ‘safe for humans.’
 As you’ll see a little later, however, research suggests otherwise.

 How Does Vaping CBD Make You Feel?

 Those who vape CBD oil do so for a myriad of reasons.
-Users report feeling benefits such as relaxation, anxiety & pain relief, and a general improvement in mood.
+Some users report feeling benefits such as relaxation, anxiety & pain relief, and a general improvement in mood.
 In small doses, the compound could promote alertness.
 In contrast, consumption of a large amount may result in sleepiness or drowsiness.
 In theory, you can microdose during the day for energy, and use a large dose at night to promote restful sleep.

 CBD also doesn’t provide the adverse side effects associated with excessive marijuana consumption.
 Users don’t tend to report a heightened feeling of anxiety or paranoia after use, for example.
 Vaporization is also popular because of the rapid onset.
 Vaporized cannabidiol reaches the bloodstream faster.
 It also isn’t metabolized by the digestive system, so more of the compounds get to where they are needed.